 Pym Tasting Lab

 Adjacent to Pym Test Kitchen closer to Guardians of the Galaxy is Pym Tasting Lab, where grown-up Super Heroes can whet their whistle.
 There’s an innovative system that fills beer glasses from the bottom up (see my Instagram stories for a visual demonstration).
-This will be a fun place for a cocktail in the evening hours for sure.
+This is a fun place for a cocktail in the evening hours.

 Taking a cue from the movies where Tony Stark recommends a shawarma joint, this Mediterranean and Middle Eastern inspired dish makes an appearance in the land at a shawarma cart near the entrance to WEB SLINGERS.
 I tried the standard chicken sharwarma and it was delicious – perfect for splitting as a snack or as a light meal.
 There’s an Impossible version for guests who don’t eat meat as well as a breakfast version.

-For now at least, there’s a second cart located near the extra seating area for Pym Test Kitchen, Shawarma Palace Too, to allow more DCA guests to try the dish.
-Both of these location are walk up only; mobile order is currently unavailable after the challenges with it opening day.
+There’s also a second shawarma cart located near the extra seating area for Pym Test Kitchen, Shawarma Palace Too, to allow more DCA guests to try the dish.
+This location (but not the original) offers mobile ordering if you want to snag a snack without as much of a physical line.

-The final food location is a snack cart near Guardians of the Galaxy that will serve brightly colored themed desserts.
+The final food location is a snack cart near Guardians of the Galaxy that serves brightly colored themed desserts.
 Churro lovers will find a variety of flavors of nearly every color of the rainbow.
-I didn’t get to taste these treats yet, but stay tuned for a further review soon!
-This location is currently walk up only as well (no mobile order).
+I still haven’t brought myself to taste these treats yet (the colors are a little alarming), but I’ve been assured by several friends that they were happy customers.
+This location is walk up only as well (no mobile order).